mmbuw/gispl/thesis/05-gispl.md

 The most important departure from the specification is the part that deals with regions.
 As a reminder, GISpL allows for gestures to be added to a region.
 The region can be defined using a series of bounding points.
 But as already stated, GISpL.js runs in a browser, so this implementation was modified for regions to be interpreted as DOM nodes, i.e. various elements of the page.
 This allows the regions to be used in a similar way as specified, with locating regions also being easy and fast because the browser is able to locate DOM nodes.

 Additional adjustments are mostly related to the fact that browsers can execute JavaScript, and this language and certain parts of the GISpL specification are incompatible.
-Additionally, the two features -- Dimensions and Position -- were dropped, along with the "default" flag.
+Also, two features -- Dimensions and Position -- were dropped, along with the "default" flag.

 For instance, the specification defines the duration parameter as [@gisplweb]:

 > When values are not specified as floating point numbers, but as integers, the unit changes from seconds to "ticks", i.e. sensor readings.

 As JavaScript has only one type for numerical values -- the type `Number` -- it is difficult to interpret the duration as either sensor readings or actual time based on the "type" specified.
 Therefore, GISpL.js implements only the time interpretation, but as milliseconds.
-Milliseconds are more common, in practice and in the language itself -- for instance the built in `setTimeout` or `setInterval` functions -- and it subjectively easier to specify `150` instead of `0.015`.
+Milliseconds are more common, in practice and in the language itself -- for instance the built in `setTimeout` or `setInterval` functions -- and it is subjectively easier to specify `150` instead of `0.015`.

 [^multimodal]: refers to the possibility of using different sources as input
 [^focusobj]: definition of gesture targets